qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 ### An initial encoding that isn't extendable

-If we really want to be able to play with values of our term, we can write a data type for our terms:
+If we really want to be able to play with values of our expression, we can write a data type:
 ```haskell
 data Term =
     Lit !Int